Johnru36/Microsoft-Internet-Usage-Gender-Equality-Data/README.md

 •	**Risk Sources** (Q2ar1_risk source to Q2axnone) Who were the sources of uncivil behavior that respondents encountered

-•	**Pain experienced** (Q5_1A_pain to Q5_1U) How much pain was caused by any specific risks respondents experienced in Q2.
-Asked for up to 5 randomly selected risks a given user experienced
+•	**Pain experienced** (Q5_1A_pain to Q5_1U) How much pain was caused by any specific risks respondents experienced in Q2. _Asked for up to 5 randomly selected risks a given user experienced_.

 •	**MaxPain** What was the highest level of pain/discomfort experienced from any online risk